IBM Cloud Docs

 Worker node

-Worker nodes include the same components as described in the Classic cluster architecture for version 4 clusters.
+Worker nodes include the same components as described in the Classic cluster architecture.

 When you run oc get nodes, you might notice that the ROLES of your worker nodes are marked as both master,worker.
 These nodes are worker nodes in IBM Cloud, and don't include the master components that are managed by IBM.
 Instead, these nodes are marked as master because they run OpenShift Container Platform components that are required to set up and manage default resources within the cluster, such as the OperatorHub and internal registry.